frontendops/botanical-app/README.md

 # Botanical plant tracking app
-This is the client side(Front End) of the app to track your plants. users can log in with Google and access their data.
-Create, delete and edit your plants, upload pictures as well as receive notifications on when you need to add water or transfer your plants.
+This is the client side of the app to track your plants.
+Users can log in with Google and access their data.
+Create, delete and edit your plants.
+Upload pictures and receive notifications when you need to add water or transfer your plants.

 ## Full project online!
 https://evening-refuge-33971.herokuapp.com/